pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 This, as said before, solves in part the JAR/classpath hell problem.

 # Using Services with the ServiceLoader
-Let's assume we now want to show math quotes in addition to programming quotes.
+Let's say we now want to show math quotes in addition to programming quotes.
 We could create another module for math quotes and modify the GUI module to require it.

 We can also create an interface for both types of quotes.
 In the Java Platform Module System, this will give us the possibility to abstract the mechanism for matching up service interfaces with implementations using the [service locator pattern](https://en.wikipedia.org/wiki/Service_locator_pattern).

 This works by using the [service-provider loading facility](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) that Java provides with the [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) class.